maxqxam/AICup22-Analytics/README.md

 ## Usage <a name = "usage"></a>

-This project simply runs receives the path of the server and clients, and then runs it for specific amount of time. for example you say run it 1000 times, and it does it. how convenient
+This project simply receives the path of the server and clients, and then runs it for specific amount of time. for example you say run it a 1000 times, and it does it. how convenient!
-It aslo renames the log files starting from 0 to the number you specified. after the process is over, you can easily grab the important data about your iteration from `result.log`. spoiler alert: it contains the reason why a team has won
+It aslo renames the log files starting from 0 to the number you specified. after the process is over, you can easily peek at the important data about your iteration in `result.log`.

+spoiler alert: it contains the reason why a team has won

 ## Example <a name = "example"></a>

-If run the script blindedly you'll see the Python interpreter panics like this:
+If you run the script blindedly you'll see the Python interpreter panics like this:
 ```
 └─$ python3 analyzor.py
 Panic!:  Invalid number of arguments